techinzi/purple-team-lab/atomic-red-team-exercises/03-query-registry-t1012/README.md

 ![Image](/images/atomic-red-team-exercises/03-query-registry-t1012/17-create-detection.png)

-The editor opens with the contents of `local_rules.xml`:
+The editor opens with the contents of `local_rules.xml`.

 ---